-Mr. Paul Francis B. Juat, Filipino, 27, is appointed as Vice President of A Brown Company Inc. effective January 1, 2019.
-He is a director of Atok-Big Wedge Co., a publicly listed company since May 31, 2018.
+Mr. Paul Francis B. Juat, Filipino, 28, was appointed as Vice President of A Brown Company Inc. effective January 1, 2019.
+He is also the President of Irradiation Solutions Inc. He is a director of Atok-Big Wedge Co., a publicly listed company.
 He is also a director of Brownfield Holdings Corporation, North Kitanglad Agricultural Company, Inc., PBJ Corporation, and Pacific Bougainville Holdings Corporation.

-He also currently serves as Assistant to the President of Apex Mining Co., Inc. He holds a Bachelor's degree in Industrial Engineering from the University of the Philippines Diliman.
+He started his career as Business Development Analyst under the Wind Business Unit of Energy Development Corporation.
+He also served as Assistant to President & CEO of Apex Mining Co., Inc.

+He obtained his Bachelor's degree in Industrial Engineering from the University of the Philippines Diliman in 2015.